ooni/spec/oonib.md

       `string` or `document` content to be added to the report.
-This can be one or more report entries in the format specified in df-000-base.md When in format YAML this is the content of the report to be added as a string serialised in YAML, when in JSON it's the actual JSON document of the report entry.
+This can be one or more report entries in the format specified in df-000-base.md When in format YAML this is the content of the report to be added as a string serialized in YAML, when in JSON it's the actual JSON document of the report entry.

      'format':